Community Climate Action Support Fund

 1. How do I use the Funding Guidelines document?

-• The purpose of the Funding Guidelines document is to provide eligible applicants with the information they need to prepare and apply for a Community Climate Action Support grant program.
+• The purpose of the Funding Guidelines document is to provide eligible applicants with the information they need to prepare and apply for the Community Climate Action Support grant program.

 • Prospective applicants should contact the OSCE with any questions or concerns about application procedures or grant terms.
 Email inquiries can be sent to: osce@wisconsin.gov.
 This document and other relevant grant forms and information will be posted here: https://osce.wi.gov/Pages/home.aspx